enamyaovi/ALXprodev-Devops/Advanced_shell/README.md

 ### batchProcessing-0x04

 Implements parallel processing by running background subshells, with a job rate limiter to cap simultaneous processes at 4.

----

-This structure lets you explore each script individually while keeping a unified overview here in the main README.